 Phone, Phone charger and emergency numbers

-Eco-power generator like the Biolite Stove or PowerPot
+Eco-power generators, like the Biolite Stove or PowerPot

 Maps of the area you are visiting